Returning home after travelling can be tough.

 But we can’t.
 Because WE have changed.
 Our brain feels like it expanded so much when we were away.
 We learnt so much and our outlook on life completely changed, but nobody seems to really understand it when you return home.
 We no longer feel like we fit into the village or town we grew up in.
 You begin to notice people discuss people and the small trivial things you just learnt to let go of when you left.
 People seem to have a tunnel-visioned view of life which you never saw before, and you feel a little perplexed at what you’ve come back to.
 You’re beginning to wonder why you ever felt homesick when you went away, and start wishing to be back travelling!
 Everyone at home just seems so engrossed in their own lives and the lives of the people around them.

-Why It Takes Courage To Come Back Home
+Why It Takes Courage Coming Back Home After Travelling

-For some people, coming back home keeps them grounded and gives them a clear sense of direction again.
+For some people, coming back home after travelling keeps them grounded and gives them a clear sense of direction again.
 They just needed to get that travel bug out of their system to get them back on track.
-But others come home and wonder what on earth to do with their life.
+But others come back home from travelling and wonder what on earth to do with their life.
 They have gone from having so much freedom and little to no responsibilities when they are travelling, and feeling sure about who they are and what they want, to feeling lost and almost trapped at home.
 They now have trouble visioning the future and creating a life vision when it seemed so clear when they were away.